zephyrproject-rtos/zephyr/boards/arm/thingy52_nrf52832/doc/index.rst

 ----------------

-The internal I2C bus (I2C_0) is not routed to any of the external connectors, but most of the on-board devices are accessed trough it.
+The internal I2C bus (I2C_0) is not routed to any of the external connectors, but most of the on-board devices are accessed through it.
 The following pins have been assigned to the bus:

 +---------+---------+